mahendrabairagi/AI-Research/readme.md

 # AI Reseach and Artifacts

 - This repository contains Artificial Intelligence and Machine Learning related research, artificats, tutorials, articles.
-- My intention is to help you through your journey of becoming Artificial Intelligence and Machine Learning campion!
+My intention is to help you through your journey of becoming Artificial Intelligence and Machine Learning champion!

-- If you want to contribute to this list, please read add your comments to this gits comment section.
+- If you want to contribute to this list, please add your comments to this gits comments section.

 ## Contents
 - [Introduction](#general)